Last Updated on

 According to the legends, the Ugra Stambham which is present on the top of the hill is where Narasimha Swamy has come from.
 There he came out from there to kill the demon Hiranya Kasyapa.

 And the pond that is 2 km away from the hill, is the pond in which Narasimha Swamy has washed his hands after killing the demon.

 The word Ahobilam is derived from the words ‘Aho Balam’ which means ‘What a Power‘ or ‘Great Power’.

 In 1472 A.D, King of Vijayanagara empire Sadashivaraya had established the huge statue of Lord and built the temple.
 At the foot of the temple, a tunnel is present, all the abhishekam theertha goes into Penna river.
 Thus, no theertham is in the temple.

 The temple walls have inscriptions referring to Chalukya King Kirtivarman II, of 8th – 16th centuries.

 Narasimha bugga is a place where water flows out from tree roots.
 In this place, Hiranya Kasyapa kills Narasimha Swamy.

 Penna Ahobilam Narasimha Swamy Temple Festivals:

-- Annual Chariot festival is celebrated here in April month.
+- The annual Chariot festival is celebrated here in April month.

-- Direct buses are available from Ananthapur, it is 36 km away from the temple.
+- Direct buses are available from Ananthapur, it is 36 km away from the Penna Ahobilam temple.